@firebase/database

 getDatabase: (app?: FirebaseApp, url?: string) => Database;

 • Returns the instance of the Realtime Database SDK that is associated with the provided @firebase/app#FirebaseApp.
-Initializes a new instance with with default settings if no instance exists or if the existing instance uses a custom database URL.
+Initializes a new instance with default settings if no instance exists or if the existing instance uses a custom database URL.

 Parameter app